Townships Trail Complete Map

 The Missisquoi Museum

-Stanbridge East was founded in 1801 and incorporated in 1890.
-The first inhabitants were former British settlers who wanted to remain loyal to the British Crown during the American Revolution, moving to the area in 1797.
+The first inhabitants of the area were former British settlers who wanted to remain loyal to the British Crown during the American Revolution, moving to the Missisquoi area in 1797.
 The Loyalists cleared the land for cultivation, and thus started an agricultural industry that remains prosperous to this day.
-The town is renowned for its Loyalist architecture and origins.
+The towns in the area are renowned for their Loyalist architecture and origins.

 See More